Haleshot/Competitive-Programming/Codechef/README.md

 The repository is structured as follows:

-## Structure of the Repository

-The repository is structured as follows:

-## Structure of the Repository

-The repository is structured as follows:

 | Serial Number | Problem Statement Title | Repository Link                                                                                    |
 | ------------- | ---------------------- | -------------------------------------------------------------------------------------------------- |
 | 1             | Accuracy               | [Accuracy](https://github.com/Haleshot/Competitive-Programming/tree/master/Codechef/Accuracy)     |